anki-code/docker-xonsh-wrapper/README.md

 **docker-xonsh-wrapper** shows the way to wrap an app (e.g. server) in docker container using [xonsh shell](https://xon.sh/contents.html) to:
- * catching the signals from docker
+ * catching the signals from docker (SIGTERM, SIGINT, SIGHUP)
  * doing work before starting the app
  * doing work after stopping the app